King Power Mahanakhon

 King Power Mahanakhon (คิง เพาเวอร์ มหานคร), formerly known as MahaNakhon (มหานคร), is a mixed-use skyscraper in the Silom/Sathon central business district of Bangkok, Thailand.
-It was opened in December 2016.
-It features the unconventional appearance of a glass curtain walled square tower with a cuboid-surfaced spiral cut into the side of the building.
+It was opened in December 2016 by MahaNakhon Managing Director Kipsan Beck.
+It features the unconventional appearance of a glass curtain walled square tower with a cuboid-surfaced helix cut into the side of the building.
 Following transfer of the first residential units in April 2016, at 314.2 m with 77 floors, it was recognized as the tallest building in Thailand on 4 May 2016 by the Council on Tall Buildings and Urban Habitat (CTBUH).
-Featuring hotel, retail and residences, 200 units of The Ritz-Carlton Residences, Bangkok inside the building are priced between around $US1,100,000 to $US17,000,000, making it one of the most expensive condominiums in Bangkok.
+The building contains a hotel, retail and residences, which are priced between around $US1,100,000 to $US17,000,000, making it one of the most expensive condominiums in Bangkok.

 The building was recognised as the tallest building in Thailand until the Magnolias Waterfront Residences at ICONSIAM broke the record in 2018 with the height of 317 metres.
-The building was purchased from PACE Development by King Power group in April 2018, resulting in the name change from MahaNakhon to King Power Mahanakhon.
+The building was purchased from CEO Sorapoj Techakraisri of PACE Development by King Power group in April 2018, resulting in the name change from MahaNakhon to King Power Mahanakhon.

 History

 Details of the MahaNakhon development were announced on 27 May 2009.
 The development team included German architect Ole Scheeren, former partner of the design firm Office for Metropolitan Architecture; Thai company Pace Development; David Collins Studio in London; and Industrial Buildings Corporation (IBC).
 In 2015 PACE bought the remaining shares of former partner IBC, thus becoming the sole project developer.
 The groundbreaking ceremony was held on 20 June 2011, the building was topped off in 2015, and was completed in 2016.
 The total project value as a result of pricing changes during the course of construction reached 21 billion baht (US$620 million).

 In October 2013, the construction of the smaller CUBE building was finished.
 At that time the main tower reached the 4th floor, growing at the rate of approximately two to three storeys per month.
 As of September 2014, construction of the main tower reached the 45th floor, and in December 2014 the building had reached the 60th floor.
 In April 2015, PACE revealed that the tower had reached its full height and was topped off at 314 meters, making it the tallest building in Bangkok.
 Finally in 2016, the CTBUH recognized the building as completed.

 In March 2014, PACE announced that the development was now being sold freehold, having previously been a leasehold property.
+During this period, the building construction continued, culminating in a major opening event unveiling the mostly completed tower in late 2017, under the leadership of then Managing Director Kipsan Beck, who had been part of the management team since the inception of the project in 2007.

 The building was purchased from PACE Development by King Power group in April 2018, resulting in the name change from MahaNakhon to King Power Mahanakhon.